LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-Taking limits we conclude from Proposition
+Taking limits, we conclude from Proposition
 [6](#app pn) that